Judith Kleinfeld: Life

 She has also criticized a 1999 MIT study that supported claims made by some of the university's female professors that their male colleagues enjoyed preferential treatment despite their level of accomplishments.
 Kleinfeld called the MIT study "junk science" and pointed out that the committee evaluating the charges was led by the primary complainant and cited the committee's reluctance to open its data to peer review.

-Judith Kleinfeld is a member at the Women's Freedom Network and the Independent Women's Forum.
+Kleinfeld was a member at the Women's Freedom Network and the Independent Women's Forum.
 She is also director at The Boys Project, a not-for-profit group formed to address the female-male gender gap in educational achievement.

-She is married to judge Andrew Kleinfeld.
+She was married to judge Andrew Kleinfeld.
 Her family is Jewish.
+She graduated from Wellesley College and Harvard Graduate School of Education.